Life After the Center

 Research Associate and Holocaust History Fellow, Wilkinson College of Humanities and Social Sciences, Chapman University.

-Robin Krause, M.A.
+Robin Krause, MA '12

-"German Opposition to Genocide: The Case of the Herero, 1904-1907", Graduated May 2012.
+"German Opposition to Genocide: The Case of the Herero, 1904-1907"

 Social Studies Teacher, South Oldham High School, Crestwood, Kentucky.